HigherState/jameson/README.md

 deserialization.
 Jameson supports deserializing into native Scala Map and Lists as well as deserializing a stream into a TraversableOnce.
 Tuples, Option and Either types are also mapped, as well as the ability to pipe values into a function.
 Jameson can deserialize into case classes and nested case classes.
-It is fully design to support custom extension.
+It is fully designed to support custom extension.

 Jameson parse returns a scala.util.Try object.
 It will stop parsing on the first failure.